 Scientific Advisory Board

 Pharmaxis has established a scientific advisory board to overview the Company’s drug discovery and development programs.
 The Company will expand from this initial core group as required with other invited members with knowledge and expertise in developing assets in fibrosis and inflammation.
-The scientific advisory board augments the key opinion leaders, academics and industry participants with which Pharmaxis engages in all of its individual programs.
+The scientific advisory board augments the support Pharmaxis receives from key opinion leaders, academics and industry participants across our research programs.

 Professor Jacob George